Roonil03/MIST_R03/picoCTF/readygladiator0.md

 When I originally saw the link, I opened up my WSL and started working.
 ![s16441611032024](https://a.okmd.dev/md/67275b0a385c0.png)

-when i first ran the command:
+When i first ran the command:
 ```
 nc saturn.picoctf.net 63406 < imp.red
 ```

-I was greated with the following next:
+I was greeted with the following next:
 ```
 ;redcode
 ;name Imp Ex